Are Lectins Bad For You?

 In IBS and many diseases in general, the gut has been clearly indicated as a major factor.
 Since lectins seem to be able to cause food sensitivity reactions that thereby generate symptoms, and also especially so in compromised digestive systems, this is of great interest.

 Furthermore, it is very interesting that connections have been drawn to IBS and the gut with regards to low-grade inflammation and symptom generation, and also that the gut may provide insight into the prediction of relapse of Crohn's disease.

 In autoimmune disorders, it has been said that the immune system is chronically activated.
 Lectins could be causing these immune reactions to be set off and thereby causing the person massive problems.
 Lectins have already been indicated as having the ability to set off immune system reactions in the autoimmune disorder rheumatoid arthritis.
 It was further indicated that removing the dietary stimulus should thereby reduce symptoms.

 Is Lectin Avoidance Forever?

-It seems that since lectins wreak massive havoc in compromised digestive symptoms, but not in normal and healthy digestive symptoms, that these sensitivity reactions can go away once the gut is healed.
+It seems that since lectins wreak massive havoc in compromised digestive symptoms, but not in normal and healthy digestive symptoms, that these sensitivity reactions can reduce or go away as the gut is healed.

 So pizza in your future, without a reaction?
 Yes, it's a possibility.

-The amount of difference some people feel avoiding lectins is nothing short of amazing.
-To experience the massive benefits, check out the ultimate lectin-free guide.
+The amount of difference some people feel avoiding certain lectin foods is nothing short of amazing.
+To experience the massive benefits, check out this lectin diet guide.